 A person may suffer damage to their reputation, but may not win a defamation action if the defamer can rely on any of these defences.

 The defence of justification was previously known as the defence of truth.
-Section 25 states that if a defendant can prove that the defamatory imputations of which the plaintiff complains are substantially true, then the defence of justification is made out.
-An example would be where if a newspaper began referring to a person as ‘Cheesy Toes’, imputing that the person had infected feet, a defence would be that the person had infected feet.
+The defence states that if a defendant can prove that the defamatory imputations of which the plaintiff complains are substantially true, then the defence of justification is made out.
+An example would be where if a newspaper began referring to a person as ‘Cheesy Toes’, imputing that the person had infected feet that oozed a cheese-like substance, a defence would be that the person had infected feet.

 The contextual truth defence has two elements.
 First it requires that the context in which the defamatory imputations appeared contained other imputations that were substantially true.
-Secondly, the defamatory imputations do no further harm to the plaintiff’s reputation because of the substantial truth of the contextual imputations (s26).
+Secondly, the defamatory imputations do no further harm to the plaintiff’s reputation because of the substantial truth of the contextual imputations.

 Absolute privilege and the publication of public documents cover parliamentary privilege, and court documents.
 Section 27 is absolute privilege, section 28 is the defence of publication of public documents.

 Section 27 grants the defence of absolute privilege on certain occasions.
 Such occasions arise with the publication of documents in the course of the proceedings of a parliamentary body or an Australian court or tribunal.
 This might include where a parliamentary body, court or tribunal has ordered a document published or requested evidence be presented.

 Publication of public documents provides a defence where the defamatory matter is contained in a public document or a fair summary of that document.
 To qualify as a public document, the document must fit the defining criteria.
 A public document can be a report or paper of a parliamentary body, a judgment or determination of a court or tribunal, a record of votes, a document that is required to be published by the law of any country, or is required by parliamentary body.